CTRL API Documentation

 Send a field value to CTRL.
 Arguments are:

 pin_number: The pin/field number in CTRL, can be any integer valuevalue: The value you want to send, this can be any type (int, float, string, etc.)timestamp: Optional.
 Unix timestamp in seconds.
-If set to 0 (default), the server will use the current timedevice_token: Optional.
-Device token for sending data to a different device
+If set to 0 (default), the server will use the current time

-Send multiple field values to CTRL in a single message using a dictionary/map.
-Arguments are:
+Send multiple field values to CTRL in a single message using a list of

 ctrl.send_ping_message()